ppetrovtv/pine_script_docs/source/Strategies.rst

 "buy" and "sell" orders. ``plot(strategy.equity)`` plots the equity curve.

-How to Apply a Strategy to the Chart
+How to apply a strategy to the chart
 ------------------------------------

 To test your strategy, apply it to the chart.
 Use the symbol and time